fmammoli/CAETE-DVM/README_tutorial.md

 }
 ```

-This task simply runs the `make debug` inside the Makefile when it is called.
-The `make debug` compiles all fortran files, creates a
+This task simply runs the `make debug` inside the Makefile.
+The `make debug` compiles all fortran files compiles all the fortran code into a library to be used in another fortran program, it compiles using `gfortran` instead of F2PY.
+Since the fortran modules are compiled into a library, they can be tested using another fortran program, such as the `debug_caete.f90`.

 Then, you need to configure how the vscode debugger will be lounched.
 For that open you `launch.json` inside you `.vscode` folder and add the following: